How to Keep Your Internet Connected in China: eSIM vs. Local SIM vs. VPN (2026 Tested)

 Staying connected in China is easier than ever in 2026.
 The ideal solution combines local connectivity (eSIM or local SIM) with a reliable VPN for accessing global services.

-Pro Tip: Always set up your VPN before arriving in China, and keep it running in the background for seamless access to your favorite apps!
+Pro Tip: Always set up your VPN before arriving in China, download the app at home, and keep it running in the background for seamless access to your favorite apps.
+And remember: VPNs can be flaky here, so have a backup.

-Look, I’ve been there—standing in a Chengdu street market wondering why Instagram isn’t loading while everyone around me is happily scrolling through their feeds.
-The good news is, with a little preparation (which this guide gives you), you’ll be fine.
-Set everything up before you land, test it at home, and then just enjoy the ride.
+Look, I’ve been therestanding in a Chengdu street market wondering why Instagram isn’t loading while everyone around me is happily scrolling through their feeds.
+The good news